2/27/2025

 Tiago

-Hi, just have a follow up on PKU.
-Kind of one of the pushbacks we generally get from investors is the low treatment rate for those patients.
-So I'm curious if you were to break down the $1 billion potential that you see in the US.
-Part of that is an assumption on premium pricing, which we've kind of made clear, but how much of that is also the assumption on potential conversion of existing patients on therapy versus bringing patients quote unquote back to medical treatment.
-I'm curious how much is conversion, how much is expansion and how to think about that $1 billion opportunity.
+I just have a follow-up on PKU.
+One of the pushbacks we generally get from investors is the low treatment rate for those patients.
+I'm curious, if you were to break down the $1 billion potential that you see in the U.S., part of that is an assumption on premium pricing, which we've made clear, but how much of that is also the assumption on potential conversion of existing patients on therapy versus bringing patients, quote unquote, back to medical treatment.
+I'm curious how much is conversion, how much is expansion, and how to think about that $1 billion opportunity.
 Thank you.

 speaker